 Benson 331 is equipped with a biosafety cabinet, bacteria shaker, incubator and Nikon i80 epifluorescent microscope, and is where all our bacterial growth and material interaction tests are performed.

 All mammalian cell culture work is carried out in Benson 315.
 This lab includes all typical biomedical research equipment (cryopreserve, incubator, water bath, fluorescent microscope, centrifuge, biological/laminar flow hood), dedicated refrigerator and freezer and a UV gel illuminator.

 Many of our advanced surface, polymer, protein and particle analysis instruments are in this lab, Benson 327.
 These include aqueous and organic phase high performance liquid chromatographers (HPLC), a dynamic light scattering and zeta potential analyzer (DLS), an ellipsometer, and an automated peptide synthesizer.

-The Marine Coating Lab has two pumps and a whole setup of flow-chamber equipment that enables researchers to monitor long term marine bacteria surface adhesion.
-The lab also has a vacuum oven, and high temperature thermocycle, two centrifuges, a glove box, a UV-vis spectrophotometer, and 2 autoclaves.
+The marine coating lab in Benson 329 has two pumps and a flow-chamber equipment setup that enables us to monitor long-term marine bacteria surface adhesion.
+The lab also includes a vacuum oven, thermocycle, centrifuges, UV-vis spectrophotometer, luminometer and solvent storage cabinet.

-The atom force microscopy (AFM) offers exciting new opportunities to observe the morphology of materials with nanometer scale.
-Also, it can be used to measure local physical properties such as adhesion forces and elasticity.
+Atom force microscopy (AFM) offers exciting new opportunities to observe the morphology of materials with nanometer scale.
+This instrument in Benson 347 can also be used to measure local physical properties such as adhesion forces and elasticity.

-We have two computer clusters that allow us to perform simulations of molecules.
+We have two computer clusters that allow us to perform molecular simulations in Benson 320B.
 One cluster, shown in the picture, has 12 Intel Xeon Quad Core processors.
 Our other cluster contains 16 Intel Pentium Dual Core processors.
-These two clusters allow us to simulate many thousands of atoms.
+We have access to the University of Washington, NSF and DOD computing facilities.